19 Types of Insects in New York

 Their body is softer and rounder than that of a honeybee.

-Unlike many other stinging insects, the bumblebee’s head and abdomen are not clearly distinguished, giving it an even rounder appearance.
+Unlike many other stinging insects, the bumblebee’s head and abdomen are not distinguished, giving it an even rounder appearance.

 In addition, these furry-looking insects have black, white, and orange-yellow stripes.